 From bright patches on your jacket to a reflector on your helmet, there are many options to improving your overall visibility on your motorcycle.
 The more steps you take to make yourself visible, the less likely other people are to hit you.

 Even if you do everything right, it is still possible that someone else will cause a crash and injure you.
-In that scenario, you want to sit down with an experienced New York personal injury attorney to talk about your rights and options.
+In that scenario, you want to sit down with an experienced New York motorcycle accident attorney to talk about your rights and options.